Understanding require and Friends in Ruby

 library code goes.
 This is the code you reference in other code.
 Referencing

-library code is the whole reason we need require
+library code is the whole reason we need requires in the first place.

 When you require a library you are telling that code to be executed any time the

-is executed.
+file containing the require is executed.
 The required file is executed only

 once.
 Even if the require is repeated in the same file (why anyone would want to